-Here you will find information on how to communicate with the Burke-Gaffney Observatory (BGO) by E-mail.
-You have to be authorized to interact with the observatory.
+Here you will find information on how to communicate with the Burke-Gaffney Observatory by E-mail.
+You must have an observer account to interact with the observatory.
 Your observer account must be approved before the observatory will take images for you.

 The observatory monitors the email address: